Deusald/DeusaldSharp/README.md

 # DeusaldSharp
-C# utils that I usually need in my C# projects
+C# utils that are often useful in game development.